MTR: Fares and tickets

 After the rail merger, there are three different fare classes on the MTR: Adult, Students and Concessionary.
 Only children below the age of 12 and senior citizens 65 years or older are eligible for the concessionary rate on all lines.
-Full-time Hong Kong students between the ages of 12 and 25 qualify for the concessionary rate using a personalised Octopus Card on all lines except on Airport Express, or travel to or from cross-border stations (Lo Wu/Lok Ma Chau).
+Full-time Hong Kong students between the ages of 12 and 25 qualify for the concessionary rate using a personalized Octopus Card on all lines except on Airport Express, or travel to or from cross-border stations (Lo Wu/Lok Ma Chau).
 Children below the age of 3 travel free (unless they exceed the height range).

 The fare of MTR between any two particular stations is not calculated using a particular formula, and must be looked up from the fare table.
 Fares for the Airport Express Line are significantly higher.
-Services to checkpoint termini are also more expensive than ordinary fares, as are journeys that require a harbour crossing than are journeys that do not.
+Services to checkpoint termini are also more expensive than ordinary fares, as are journeys that require a harbor crossing than are journeys that do not.
 Adult fares range from HK$3.6 to $52.6 (US$0.46–6.74).
 Concessionary fares are usually half the adult fare, and range from HK$1.50 to $27.00.
 Student fares are the same as child and elderly fare on the urban lines, but are the same as the Adult fares for journeys to or from checkpoint termini, and range from HK$1.50 to $51.00.
 The fare is subject to adjustment in June every year.

 Prior to May 2009, MTR did not provide concessionary fares for the disabled.
 Legislators such as social welfare constituency legislator Fernando Cheung Chiu-hung and those from Hong Kong's Association for Democracy and People's Livelihood had for years demanded that such concessions be put in place.
 In May 2009, MTR eventually agreed to offer the disabled concessionary fares with HK$2 million sponsorship from Transport and Housing Bureau and under the condition that Legislative Council amends the Disability Discrimination Ordinance.

 Single journey tickets can be purchased at vending machines while tourist passes, Octopus cards and other special tickets must be purchased at the ticket counter.
 Credit cards are only accepted to purchase Airport Express tickets and tourist Octopus cards from automatic vending machines located within Hong Kong airport.

+First Class fares are available exclusively on the East Rail line and can be purchased for an additional premium, equivalent to the standard class fare for the same journey.
+First class cabins have guaranteed seating and have considerably fewer passengers than standard class.
+Passengers can validate their First Class fare on designated First Class scanners with their Octopus card prior to entering the cabin.
+First Class single journey tickets may also be purchased within the stations.

+There are also frequent-user passes, such as the MTR City Saver, which is valid at 67 stations and can be used for 40 trips over 40 days, and the Tuen Mun-Nam Cheong day pass, which is valid for unlimited travel for one day on a portion of the Tuen Ma line.